In the Face of Horror, Faith in Action

 A few did pause for a moment to share how they came to be a part of support and solidarity.

-Parishioner Eileen Byrnes described how during the memorial Mass the night of the massacre "every seat was taken, and people were three-deep in the aisles.
+Parishioner Eileen Byrnes described how during the memorial Mass on Friday night “every seat was taken, and people were three-deep in the aisles.
 Hundreds more were outside singing Silent Night."

 “The Catholic community was coming together,” she said.
 “It was faith in action."